belisky/DevOps_Portfolio/old-log-archiver/README.md

 ---

-### In this project I write a bash function the helps you archive old log files and helps you save space on your workstation simultaneously.
+### In this project I write a functional bash script that helps you archive old log files and helps you save space on your workstation simultaneously.

 ---